mario-nowak/matcha/best-programming-language-ever-3.md

 val floatLiteral = 4.3f8;

 // strings
-val message: string = "Hello world!"; // <- Strings are heap-allocated object.
-Message is a small header to the memory on the heap val message string = `${integer} is the magic number` // <- String templating
+val message: string = "Hello world!"; // <- Strings are heap-allocated objects.
+Message is a small header to the memory on the heap val templatedMessage: string = `${integer} is the magic number`; // <- String templating
 ```

 ## Values and variables